 - Asking patients' spouses, children or other family members to cover the cost of nursing home care, exhausting much or all of their savings.
-Potential loss of current spousal impoverishment protections.

 - Tightening eligibility criteria to home and community-based services, resulting in more individuals moving into nursing homes.